rabollig/php-imap-backup/README.md

 This script does the following:
 - Log into mail account
 - Get a list of messages
-- Ignore messages it has already seen
+- Ignore messages it has already seen... also ignore unread messages
 - Download new messages
 - (Optionally) encrypt messages for storage with PGP